code-423n4/2023-08-shell-findings/data/Sathish9098-Q.md

 ### Impact
 If the comment states that the ``amount cannot be less than 0,`` but the ``require(result < 0)`` is checking for a negative result, then indeed there is an inconsistency between the comment and the condition.

-If the intention is to ensure that the ``amoun`` (which seems to be represented by the result variable) should not be less than 0, then the correct condition would be require(result >= 0)
+If the intention is to ensure that the ``amount`` (which seems to be represented by the result variable) should not be less than 0, then the correct condition would be require(result >= 0)

 ### POC